Last updated December 16, 2020

 - When viewing your Unofficial Transcript, add the weight of each of your current courses (displayed on your Class Schedule in the “Creds” column or noted in the individual course description of the Academic Calendar) to the “Total Earned Credits” at the bottom.

-When will the Fall 2020 final exam schedule be posted?
+When will the Winter 2021 final exam schedule be posted?

-The final exam schedule for Fall 2020 courses is now available on WebAdvisor.
-If you are making changes to your Fall 2020 courses, please consult the final exam schedule.
+The final exam schedule for Winter 2021 courses on the Guelph campus is now posted on WebAdvisor.
+If you are making changes to your Winter 2021 courses, please consult the final exam schedule.
 Students may not register in courses which have a direct final exam conflict.
 If you should create a direct final exam conflict when making changes to your course registrations, you must amend the course registrations to remove the conflict.

 I'm an upper-year student and there is a first-year course that I would like to take.
 Why isn't WebAdvisor allowing me to enrol in this course?

-Some 1000-level courses were restricted to first-year students until noon on Tuesday, August 4.
+Some 1000-level courses were restricted to first-year students until November 30.
 Those temporary course restrictions have now been lifted.

 What courses will be delivered through face-to-face instruction and what do I need to know?

-See the list of courses with face-to-face instruction.
+Please check WebAdvisor to determine if your course involves face-to-face instruction (see the "How will courses display on WebAdvisor" webpage for help).
 Health and safety protocols will be in effect for all face-to-face courses on campus.
 These include wearing masks and allowing for physical distancing, which will require allowing yourself up to 30 minutes both before and after each face-to-face class.
 Please keep this in mind when selecting and scheduling courses.

 Can I enrol in a course if I don't have the appropriate prerequisites or if the course is restricted to students in another program?